finbourne/lusid-sdk-python-preview/sdk/docs/OrderGraphApi.md

 use_compliance_v2 = False # bool | Whether to use the V2 compliance engine when deriving compliance statuses for orders. (default: false) (optional) (default to False)

     try:
-        # [EXPERIMENTAL] ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+        # [EARLY ACCESS] ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.
         api_response = api_instance.list_order_graph_blocks(as_at=as_at, pagination_token=pagination_token, sort_by=sort_by, limit=limit, filter=filter, property_keys=property_keys, use_compliance_v2=use_compliance_v2)
         pprint(api_response)
     except ApiException as e: